Master Ma: Season 1

 The series is set in the Warlord Era of early 20th-century China.
 Ma Yongzhen and his mother, Ma Daniang, live in Shandong Province, where they raise horses for Marshal Duan's army.
 One night, the stables mysteriously catch fire and the horses are lost.
 The marshal's men arrest Ma Yongzhen and his mother and prepare to execute them for their negligence.
 However, Ma Yongzhen and his mother fight their way out of the prison and escape to a safe location.
 Ma Yongzhen later makes his way alone to Shanghai to earn a new living.

 In Shanghai, Ma Yongzhen becomes famous after winning a horse race and a martial arts tournament.
 However, he also gets into trouble with the two most powerful gangs in Shanghai: the White Gang led by Bai Laili and the Wuhu Gang led by Xue Changchun.
-At the same time, he starts a romance with Xue Changchun's mistress, the opera singer Liu Juchi, but has no chance to be with her.
+At the same time, he starts a romance with Xue Changchun's mistress, the opera singer Liu Juchi.
 With the help of Duan Lengcui and others, Ma Yongzhen forms the Zhendong Gang to help the poor and fight injustice, unlike the other gangs.
 At the end of Season 1, Ma Yongzhen and his Zhendong Gang destroy the Wuhu Gang and make an uneasy peace with the White Gang.